dead-claudia/website/README.md

 Things I still have left to do:

-- Update Jade to Pug.

 - Make a Heroku server to deal with AJAX-based email better.

-- Make the blog more scalable (hundreds of posts should *just work*, and be paginated).
+- Make the blog more scalable (hundreds of posts should be paginated).
 Low priority until I actually have a lot of posts.

 ## Building